Techtonica/curriculum/projects/final-project/README.md

 - Take care of yourself—take breaks, get sleep, eat three meals, drink enough liquids, etc.
 - Check in with mentors, volunteers, other participants, and #tech-help often, and don't be afraid to ask someone while they're still helping someone else so they know you need help next.
 - If you decided to incorporate Auth0 into your project, please implement it into your frontend as a final feature to work on - make sure you have complete project functionality before adding this!
+- Work on making sure your app is good for web and mobile (media queries and Flexbox - start with mobile responsiveness) after you've built all of your functionality.